 A word of caution when purchasing a kit!

 The filters provided typically are just enough filtration for the tank.
 As a general rule, I usually like to use a filter that is rated for a slightly larger tank than the tank I have.

 As an example;

-This filter would be a great 10-gallon fish tank filter and would keep the water crystal clear and well filtered.
+The Aqua Clear 20 will change the water in a 10-gallon tank ten times every hour, which is ideal.
+So it would be a tremendous 10-gallon fish tank filter and would keep the water crystal clear and well filtered.